paritytech/parity-ui/dapps/README.md

-# Parity DApps
+# Parity Dapps

-Code generator to simplify creating a built-in Parity DApp
+Code generator to simplify creating a built-in Parity Dapp

 [Back to parity-ui](../README.md)

-# How to create new builtin DApp.
+# How to create new builtin Dapp.
 1. Clone this repository.

    ```bash
    $ git clone https://github.com/ethcore/parity-ui.git
    ```

-1. Create a new directory for your DApp. (`./myapp`)
+1. Create a new directory for your Dapp. (`./myapp`)

    ```bash
    $ mkdir -p ./parity-ui/myapp/src/web